ibexa/documentation-developer/docs/resources/contributing/report_and_follow_issues.md

 !!! caution "Security issues"

-    If you discover a security issue, please do not report it using regular channels, but instead take a look at [Security section](reporting_issues.md).
+    If you discover a security issue, please don't report it using regular channels, but instead take a look at [Security section](reporting_issues.md).

 If you have an [[= product_name =]] subscription, report your issues through the [support portal](https://support.ibexa.co) instead of JIRA.
 This ensures the issue can be quickly prioritized according to its impact.